paulbersch/di-presentation/PITCHME.md

 #HSLIDE?gist=eb698ecf38712f53cb04ab54308e08b6

 How do we test this?
 We have to have a test db set up, and we have to test the entire endpoint together

+#HSLIDE?gist=e83bc582da3064a7a05e2d1b4495fa71

+It's pretty hard to unit test even this simple example!

+#HSLIDE

+Let's try applying some Basic DI to this example

+#HSLIDE?gist=9964dc253d13b9497a3424c03e42110e

+Code example with basic DI (constructor injection)

+#HSLIDE?gist=7ea1c60ad6bb36fb4b7c577e15525ba1

+Now we can test the ContactController in isolation and mock the other objects.

+Cleaning up